Manage Users, Groups, and Roles

 ]

-This shows that a single group, named DataReaderGroup, has been defined on the cluster; and that the data_reader role has been assigned to it for the specified collections.
+A single group DataReaderGroup is defined on the cluster and the data_reader role is assigned to it, for the specified collections.

 Create a Group with the CLI